"Frequently Asked Voter Questions"

 - If a voter on the Permanent Early Voting list wishes to be taken off, the Recorder’s Office needs a written request.
 Contact the Recorder’s Office for the form or write a written request with the registrants name, date of birth and signature.

 - Voters that choose to be on the PEVL are eligible for the State Special Election, Primary Election, and the General Election.
-If you are not registered with a recognized party for the Primary Election you must choose which ballot style you would like to recieve.
+If you are not registered with a recognized party for the Primary Election you must choose which ballot style you would like to receive.

 Yes.
 However, there are procedures set forth by the Federal Voting Assistance Program (FVAP) just for overseas and military voters.
 For more information on the FVAP you may contact your local federal voting assistance officer or the FVAP time line.